06

 How Boomerang Parental Control Handles YouTube

-Parents who have been through this experience speak to the difference it makes.
+Two Boomerang users captured the practical difference this makes.
 “I have control back over my child’s phone and applications because she managed to circumvent family link.
 I have no idea how she did that but she managed to find a way, as did other kids.
 That was a major frustration for us.
-But now with Boomerang, I can manage her time, what applications she uses and what sites she visits.” – Joe Eagles, Google Play review
+But now with Boomerang, I can manage her time, what applications she uses and what sites she visits.” – Joe Eagles, Google Play review.
+And from another parent: “Hey fellow parents, So far this the best parental control app .. hands down.
+So far the only app my 11 year old was not able to bypass.
+Big Shout out to developers for making such a great app.” – Jason H, Google Play review.

 Practical Tips for Managing YouTube on Kids’ Devices